CraicOverflow89/AOM-Random-Maps/readme.md

 ### Disclaimer

-I do not own Age of Mythology.
+I do not claim to own the rights to Age of Mythology.

 ### See Also